nchriz/tRowePrice/README.md

 ## Assumptions
 1. Apostrophe: a word is not split by apostrophe
+2. Dash: a word is not split by dash
-2. Numbers: should be treated as words
+3. Numbers: should be treated as words
-3. Special characters: should not bind word together
+4. Special characters: should not bind word together
-4. If empty sentence is given, return empty string and value zero
+5. If empty sentence is given, return empty string and value zero
+6. The last Longest (or Shortest) word will be returned.
+Removing the equal will change the code to save (and return) the first Longest (or Shortest) word

 ### Return value